-Refusing a Breathalyzer Can Still Lead to an Arrest
+Refusing a Breathalyzer Test Can Still Lead to an Arrest

-In fact, most of the time refusing a breathalyzer will result in an arrest.
+In fact, in most cases, if you refuse a breathalyzer test, it will result in an arrest.

-What are the Consequences of Refusing a Breathalyzer in North Carolina?
+Consequences if You Refuse a Breathalyzer Test in North Carolina?

 If you are charged with a DWI but did not take the breathalyzer, your license will immediately be revoked for 30 days, until your hearing, with a chance of limited driving privileges being instated after 10 days.
 Your DWI attorney can help you petition for these limited privileges.